 The AVX’s low launch and spin rate do not come at the cost of shorter distances.
 This golf ball is long off the tee box and fairway.
 Regardless of whether you are using a driver or hybrid, the AVX provides reliable distance and a consistent shot height that you can count on to lower your scores.

 Although the AVX provides incredibly long yardage, the golf ball is actually softer than the Pro V1.
-That softness comes in very handy around the greens as intermediate golfers need help in stopping shots close to the pin so they can reduce three putts and lower their scores.
+That softness comes in very handy around the green as intermediate golfers need help in stopping shots close to the pin so they can reduce three putts and lower their scores.

 Features & Benefits

-Key Feature #1: Outstanding Distance On Drives and Entry Shots
+1. Outstanding Distance On Drives and Entry Shots

 The AVX provides outstanding distance from both the tee box and from the fairway on entry shots to the green.
 The ball is designed with an aerodynamic dimple design to reduce drag for a more piercing flight that resists wind and maximizes length.